obsidiandynamics/stanza/README.md

 ╚═══════════════╧════════════════════════════════════════╝
 ```

 That's better!
-But since we're dealing with a poem, we should probably respect the author's choice of lines.
+But since we're dealing with a poem, we should probably respect the author's choice of line breaks.
 Stanza supports newline characters, leading to line breaks exactly where you need them.
 Best of all, you can combine newline characters with `MaxWidth`, resulting in something like this:

 ```html
 ╔═══════════════╤════════════════════════════════════════╗